 We also build integrations between various systems.
 We have a team that supports CIS, Epic, EMR, PACS, FOD, and various other clinical systems.

 We help find the right applications, interfaces, and databases to meet the specific needs of MSK.
 If they don’t exist, our developers can create new web-based tools.
 Our applications efficiently supply patient, clinical, therapeutic, administrative, research, and financial information to care providers, managers, and staff members.
 The group also supports the patient portal, MyMSK, which provides patients with lab results, scheduling, and billing information.

-Memorial Sloan Kettering Cancer Center (MSK) has been selected as one of IDG’s Computerworld 2019 Best Places to Work in IT by Insider Pro and IDG Computerworld.
-MSK ranked number 33 among large size organizations and top 10 for our benefits package.
+Memorial Sloan Kettering Cancer Center (MSK) has once again been selected as one of the Best Places to Work in IT by Insider Pro and IDG Computerworld.
+MSK ranked number 33 among large size organizations.
 Since 1994, Computerworld’s annual Best Places to Work in IT feature has ranked the top 100 work environments for technology professionals.
 The list is compiled based on a comprehensive questionnaire regarding company offerings in categories such as benefits, career development, training, and retention.
 In addition, Computerworld conducts extensive surveys of IT workers, and their responses factor heavily in determining the rankings.

 Learning and Development

 We have the resources, the know-how, and the capability to lead the way in using cutting-edge technology to transform cancer care.
 And we want to keep you at the forefront of new developments too.
 At MSK, you’ll be surrounded by some of the finest minds and have access to unlimited desktop, server, networking, cybersecurity, and business skills e-learning through Skillsoft, and unlimited Microsoft e-learning courses.